UniversityOfSaintThomas/Salesforce-LWC-S3-Integration/README.md

 The controller uses `ConnectApi.NamedCredentials.getNamedCredential()` to read the bucket URL from the Named Credential.
 This API requires the **API Enabled** user permission, which is included in the permission set.

+All S3 callouts (list, delete, upload) happen before the single DML update that writes the new image link to the record.
+This ordering is required — Salesforce does not allow a callout after uncommitted DML in the same transaction, and doing it in the other order throws `"You have uncommitted work pending.
+Please commit or rollback before calling out."`

 ---

 ## Initial Setup (Scratch Org)

 1. [Set up CumulusCI](https://cumulusci.readthedocs.io/en/latest/tutorial.html)
-2. Run `cci flow run dev_org --org dev` to deploy this project (this deploys `force-app/`, the demo config under `unpackaged/config/dev-demo/`, and assigns the permission set)
+2. Run `cci flow run dev_org --org dev` to deploy this project (this deploys `force-app/`, the demo config under `unpackaged/config/dev-demo/`, and assigns both the `AWS_S3_Directory_Image` and `AWS_S3_Directory_Image_Developer_Fields` permission sets to System Administrators)
 3. Run `cci org browser dev` to open the org in your browser
 4. Complete the manual post-deploy steps below